brettadrianfox/cmdnd/README.txt

 playlists in the cmd terminal for Dungeons and Dragons games.
 Yes, I know that PowerShell is the new Windows terminal, but the pun was too good (bad) to pass up on.

-For the Python code on this project, we use Pylint as our linter to catch and correct problems and errors
+For the Python code on this project, we use Pylint as our linter to catch and correct problems and errors.
+Try to keep PEP8 compliance if possible

 Guide to the files: